 This introductory college-level psychology course introduces students to the systematic and scientific study of human behavior and mental processes.
-While considering the psychologists and studies that have shaped the field, students will explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatments of psychological disorders, and social psychology.
-Studying these key ideas may profoundly affect key areas of our life, such as how we learn and remember, sleep, work, and relate to others.
+While considering the studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with major units of study, including biological bases of behavior, cognition, development, learning, social psychology, personality, and mental and physical health.
+Throughout the course, students apply psychological concepts and employ psychological research methods and data interpretation to evaluate claims, consider evidence, and effectively communicate ideas.
 Students should be open to embracing a scientific attitude and willingness to explore ideas from different perspectives.